mdahlgrengadd/webcorn/README.md

 # webcorn
-ASGI/WSGI Dev Server running in a browser
+Run django/flask/fastapi application in the browser, providing a complete offline development experience.